Kitware/VTK/Documentation/release/dev/anari-light-extensions.md

 lights (which are free to ignore them if soft shadows are not supported).

 The ANARI 1.1 specification was first supported by the ANARI SDK version 0.16.

+VTK works with either specification: it detects at compile time whether the ANARI SDK it is built against provides `KHR_LIGHT_PRIMARY_VISIBILITY` or the older `KHR_AREA_LIGHTS` extension.